Built to Build: Blog

 Many construction business owners think they have a financial advisor, business coach, bookkeeper, and tax consultant working for them, when in actuality, all they have is a CPA that has been hired for tax minimization and filing services only.
 There’s a big difference between a CPA that files your taxes, one that provides you with tax minimization strategies, and one that actually coaches you in running a better business.

 In this article, I show you four areas in which to evaluate your CPA (future or current).
 I call this the EASY way to evaluate your CPA.
-Each of the letters in the word “EASY” stand for one of the following areas:
+Each of the letters in the word “EASY” stands for one of the following areas:

 E – Expertise